eonist/eonist.github.io/_posts/2019-05-07-scripting-with-sketch.md

 ### Steps:

 Plugins > Custom Plugin option (ctrl + shift + K).
 In the Custom Plugin sheet give your plugin a name and hit Save.
 Sketch will generate all the necessary files and folder structure for you.
+The plugin will now reside in: `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins`

 ### Example: